-Insurance risk includes the risks that a policy will be written for inadequate premium or provide inappropriate cover (underwriting risk), that the frequency or severity of insured events will be higher than expected (claims risk), and that estimates of claims subsequently prove to be insufficient (reserving risk).
+Insurance risk includes the risks that a policy will be written for inadequate premium, provide inappropriate cover (underwriting risk), ineffective management of underwriting delegated to third parties; that the frequency or severity of insured events will be higher than expected (claims risk), and that estimates of claims subsequently prove to be insufficient (reserving risk).
 The Agency Board manages insurance risk by agreeing its appetite for these risks annually and managing this primarily through the business plan, which sets out targets for volumes, pricing, line sizes and retention by class of business.
 The Agency Board then monitors performance against the business plan regularly throughout the year.
 Catastrophe modelling software is used to model maximum probable losses from catastrophe-exposed business.
-Reserve adequacy is monitored through quarterly review by the Barbican actuarial function and reviewed annually by an independent firm of actuaries.
+Reserve adequacy is monitored through quarterly review by both the Syndicate actuary and Board and is also supported by an independent firm of actuaries.